REGnosys/rosetta-code-generators/README.md

 ## How Does It Work?

-Code generation consists in *translating* from the Rosetta DSL syntax into the syntax of the chosen programming language.
+Code generation consists in *translating* from the Rune DSL syntax into the syntax of the chosen programming language.

-The Rosetta DSL is based on the [Eclipse Modelling Framework](https://www.eclipse.org/modeling/emf/).
+The Rune DSL is based on the [Eclipse Modelling Framework](https://www.eclipse.org/modeling/emf/).
 Code generation works by allowing API hooks to access an [Ecore](https://wiki.eclipse.org/Ecore) representation of the model.
 The API expects a set *.rosetta* files as input.
 The files are parsed using an [ANTLR](https://www.antlr.org/)-generated parser and an Ecore model instance is produced.
 This Ecore model is then accessible via an API hook in this repository.

 *Ecore* is a representation of a [syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), which contains the entire information about a given model.
-Ecore therefore acts the pivot that allows to transform the model originally expressed in the Rosetta DSL into the model expressed in the chosen programming language.
-Code generation is based on [Xtext](https://www.eclipse.org/Xtext/) and the Rosetta DSL itself is expressed using Xtext.
+Ecore therefore acts the pivot that allows to transform the model originally expressed in the Rune DSL into the model expressed in the chosen programming language.
+Code generation is based on [Xtext](https://www.eclipse.org/Xtext/) and the Rune DSL itself is expressed using Xtext.

 Here is an illustration of how code generation works: